Tesla97/Tesla97/README.md

 ### Hi there , I'm Nicola Corea 🤓

-I'm a student in Robotics & Automation Engineering with a strong passion for Mathematics.
+I'm a  Robotics & Automation Engineer with a strong passion for Mathematics.

+I have the following Academic Qualifications:
+1) Bachelor Degree in Computer Engineering (with honors)
+2) Master Degree in Automation Engineering (with honors)

 My topics of interest are:
 - 📚 Robotics